Zxited/AcmeCorpWinSys/README.md

 Todo:
 - Unit tests.
-- Change to a hashed value for participants id's stored in cookies.
+- Change to hashed values for participants id's stored in cookies.
 - Cleanup.